Jimmie McKee

 Community leader "Genial Gene" Potts, the WGIV radio host, made the club his informal base of operations.
 A variety of men and women's social clubs also called the Excelsior home as well as African American fraternities and sororities.

 After McKee started the club, he became a successful Charlotte businessman, contributing to Johnson C Smith University, NAACP, Colored NC Police Association, Democratic Party and YMCA.
 McKee was awarded man of the year in 1957 by the Charlotte Post newspaper.

 McKee died from cancer on July 25, 1985 at the age of 72.

 Upon his death Ken Koontz made sure the club continued.
-Representative William "Pete" Cunningham purchased the Club becoming the sole owner of the Historic Excelsior Club in 1988-2006.
-He sold it in 2006 to Civil rights attorney James Ferguson and his family bought the club and continues to run and maintain it.
+Representative William "Pete" Cunningham purchased the Club becoming the sole owner of the Historic Excelsior Club between 1988 and 2006.
+He sold it in 2006 to the civil rights attorney James Ferguson and his family bought the club and continues to run and maintain it.
 As of May 2017 the wife of former Rep. Pete Cunningham, Carla Cunningham has become the sole proprietor.
 The Club was designated as a historic property in 1986.